asteinarson/knemm/README.md

 So we have a declarative way of letting loosely coupled software modules depend on each other, and to know beforehand if their database expectations will work out - or not.

 The two **'m'**:s in *Knemm* stands for just that - *multi-migrations*.
-That is, several connected flows of DB migrations connected with dependecy points and explicit expectations.
+That is, several connected flows of DB migrations connected with dependency points and explicit expectations.